rafalschmidt97/rnn-practice/src/generation/README.md

 ## Text Generation

-Before running the script you have to create **/data** directory and download the dataset there from kaggle.
+Before running the script you have to download the dataset there from kaggle and add it to /data directory.

 In this example I have used [freeCodeCamp Gitter Chat](https://www.kaggle.com/freecodecamp/all-posts-public-main-chatroom) dataset to perform basic text generation.